The Future of Photo Editing? (Claude AI + Affinity First Test)

 Source

 Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 11:15, where the video says: “during this workflow.
-So our prompt we type in in plain”
+Anchor it to 11:02, where the video says: “is there and we're going to talk about that, but let's talk about really how this connection is working and the pros and cons that exist within this Claude and Affinity workflow.
+So here's what's actually happening behind...”

 03